joeabrah/pager_themes/uwu_underground/UWU_THEME_README.md

 Custom theme for WiFi Pineapple Pager ([Hak5 Repo](https://github.com/hak5/wifipineapplepager-themes))

 *There's still a lot to do, tackling the font colors in each dashboard is next:

 -Give proper credit for art (@_winter_wonders and @uwu_underground)
 -Convert song melodies to ringtones?
--Fix font alignment and colors
 -Change icons and other images
 -Change Recon and pop backgrounds
+-Change Payload Dashboard status bar battery icon

 *Some AI Slop has been used to help generate this README